 - Clear the area of bystanders, especially small children, (see section 2.6: Boom Safety.) - Review the machine components (see Section 4.2) - Review and follow the PreOperation Checklist (see Section 4.4). - Review operation and function of the controls (see section 4.5) - Survey the work site, move to a clear, level work area and position at the work site.
-Do not start the trailer and grapple until are in position. - Set up the machine: stabilizers down and attached to tow vehicle. (see section 4.7).
+Do not start the Timber Talon until it is in position. - Set up the machine: stabilizers down and attached to tow vehicle. (see section 4.7).